 How to get the perfect lawn in 8 simple steps

 If your lawn is in disrepair or if you've been struggling to get it looking right for some time, thinking of how to get the perfect lawn can seem like a far-off dream.
-That's why we created this resource of quick tips, with links to our guides which take you through the steps and gets you over the hurdles help you achieve the immaculate lawn you've been dreaming of!
+That's why we created this resource of quick tips, with links to our guides which take you through the steps (from sowing grass seed to feeding, mowing and aftercare) and get you over the hurdles to help you achieve the immaculate lawn you've been dreaming of!